-- In a large skillet over medium heat add your water, coconut sugar, cinnamon, maple syrup and vanilla and stir to incorporate.
+- In a large skillet over medium heat add your water, coconut sugar, cinnamon, maple syrup and vanilla.
+Stir to incorporate together well.

-- Stir continuously you will see the mixture turn from liquid to syrup to coating on the almonds.
+- Bring mixture to a simmer.
+Stir continuously you will see the mixture turn from liquid to syrup to coating on the almonds.
 This process takes about 10-15 minutes.

-- Once the liquid is gone and the almonds are coated place on a lined baking sheet and separate the almonds.
+- Once the liquid is gone and the almonds are coated spread out on a lined baking sheet and separate the almonds.

 - Let cool for 15 minutes.